 After a long hiatus, Twitterific has finally returned to the Mac, taking it’s place as one of the best Twitter clients for macOS.
 Twitterific takes the base functionality of Twitter and expands it dramatically.
-Compared to other Twitter clients for macOS, the Preferences menu of Twitterific is expansive.
+As per WP Dev Shed, In comparison to other Twitter clients for macOS, the Preferences menu of Twitterific is expansive.

 The app includes many of its own custom features, which are straight-up awesome.
 So many of Twitterific’s added features feel like no-brainers, and it’s amazing that Twitter hasn’t incorporated more of them.

 Take Muffles, for example.
 This feature collapses tweets about topics you’ve filtered based on keyword, username, hashtag or linked domain.
 For example, I saw a ton of chatter in my feed about the Bachelor last week.
 I know nothing about the show, so I was totally out of the loop and disinterested.

 By setting up a Muffle for Bachelor-related terms, I could filter out the content I wanted without blocking or unfollowing accounts that normally tweet content I like.
 You can also mute or block accounts the old-fashioned way, if you want to shut someone or something out completely.

 There are also Topics.
 But tagging a series of tweets as a Topic, you tell Twitterific to automatically thread together multiple tweets and append them with the same hashtag.
 This makes your next tweet storm rant a little easier to manage, automatically keeping everything in one place.